How Hormones Destroyed and Saved My Life - From The Brink Of Suicide To Bliss

 - For example, how a small change in estradiol or progesterone levels does affect your overall emotionality, the tendency for experiencing certain emotions in certain intensities.
 The propensity for you to cry while watching a romantic movie.

-	- I don’t want to get too technical.
-Still, for the nerds, I was varying the degree of aromatase inhibition, changes HcG dosing, swapping some thyroxine for triiodothyronine, adding small dosages of growth hormone, replacing DHEA and progesterone, tweaking fludrocortisone, cortisone acetate instead of hydrocortisone, experimenting with sublingual vs. oral administration, many other things I can´t think of right now.
+- I was varying the degree of aromatase inhibition, changes HCG dosing, swapping some thyroxine for triiodothyronine, adding small dosages of growth hormone, replacing DHEA and progesterone, tweaking fludrocortisone, cortisone acetate instead of hydrocortisone, experimenting with sublingual vs. oral administration, many other things I cannot think of right now.

-	- Many founders and young entrepreneurs are playing the game as if there were only 6 months left, running themselves into the ground (in the process often burning out their hormones.
-Burnout is mostly a hormonal issue).
+- Many young, enthusiastic founders do not fail because their dreams do not work out but simply because they have no energy left.
+Many founders and young entrepreneurs are playing the game as if there were only 6 months left, running themselves into the ground.
+In the process, many are burning out their hormones.
+In fact, burnout is mostly a hormonal issue.

 - Even if this means helping just a single person in a similar situation to where I have been 5 years ago.
 Even if this means something banal as nudging someone towards simply getting a non-useless blood test for the first time in their life, at least pointing in the right direction.

 My goal with all my writing is to point people in the right direction towards removing biological shackles holding them back from becoming a better version of themselves, living life fully, and being better contributors to humanity.